-The Borg Center offers professional development on a range of literacy topics for educational institutions who serve pre-K through high school learners.
+Customized learning opportunities can be created across a wide range of literacy topics for educational institutions who serve pre-K through high school learners.
 Our services are site-based and collaborative.
-We will work with you to design a structure and develop content that will meet your professional development goals.
+We will work with you to design a structure and develop content that will meet your district or school professional development goals.

 Our professional development providers are School of Teaching and Learning faculty who have a wide range of expertise in literacy teaching and learning.

 Contact Dr. Deborah MacPhee, Director of the Borg Center, for your professional development needs.